How to Evict a Roommate Not on the Lease

 If your roommate is named on a rental agreement with you, talk to your landlord about why you feel they should move out.
 If the landlord agrees, they can file an eviction action against your roommate.

-In many states, if the landlord wasn’t aware that you had someone staying with you, or the landlord didn’t give you permission to have others stay with you, then your landlord can legally evict them.
-(They might be able to evict you, too, if your lease prohibits unauthorized guests or roommates.)
+In many states, if the landlord wasn’t aware that you had someone staying with you or didn’t give you permission to have others stay with you, then your landlord can legally evict them.
+However, they might also be able to evict you if your lease prohibits unauthorized guests or roommates.)

 In other states, even if the landlord was aware that others were staying with you, they may still have to be the one to file the eviction action with the court.